duckback00/dxapikit/API_Powershell/README.txt

 --------

 NOTE:
 Not all Windows platforms have the cURL executable installed.

-The easiest method I found was to install the git+ client for Windows.
+One method is to install the git+ client for Windows.

 https://git-for-windows.github.io/
 The Git install includes, among other things, curl.exe.
 After installing, the /mingw64/bin will be added to your PATH.
 Then you will be able to use the curl command from the Windows Command Prompt or PowerShell console.